adjust/android_sdk/README.md

 - `clickLabel` the click label string of the current attribution.
 - `adid` the Adjust device identifier string.

-### <a id="af-subscriptions"></a>Subscriptions tracking
+### <a id="af-subscriptions"></a>Subscription tracking

-**Note**: This feature is available only in the native SDK v4.22.0 and above.
+**Note**: This feature is only available in the native SDK v4.22.0 and above.

-You can track Play Store subscriptions and verify their validity with Adjust SDK.
-After subscription has been successfully purchased, you need to make following call to Adjust SDK:
+You can track Play Store subscriptions and verify their validity with the Adjust SDK.
+After a subscription has been successfully purchased, make the following call to the Adjust SDK:

 <table>
 <tr>